 What are the Expected Costs of Workplace Substance Abuse Training?

 Workplace substance abuse training programs are priced on a per-person basis.
 Programs typically start at $20 per person but can cost less for companies that have multiple employees going through the training.
-While the best workplace substance abuse training is available online in self-paced modules, other programs can cost into the hundreds of dollars if employers want to opt for on-site training and other options.
+While the best workplace substance abuse training is available online in self-paced modules, personalized quotes can be obtained if employers want to opt for on-site training and other options.

 How We Chose the Workplace Substance Abuse Training Companies